You are here

 The MRCC can extend this period, in special circumstances, before or after the end of the two years.
 If the partner does not make the choice within the two years or in the timeframe of the extended period then the weekly payment remains.
-The decision to extend the period within which a wholly dependent partner can make a choice between weekly payments or a lump sum has been delegated by the MRCC to Deputy Commissioner (DC) or First Assistant Secretary (FAS) Rehabilitation and Support (R & S) Division .
+The decision to extend the period within which a wholly dependent partner can make a choice to convert weekly payments to a lump sum has been delegated by the MRCC to Deputy Commissioner (DC) or First Assistant Secretary (FAS) Rehabilitation and Support (R & S) Division .
 Where a wholly dependent partner or their representative requests an extension of time they should be asked to provide reasons for being unable to make the choice within two years.
 These reasons should be included in a rrequest to the appropriate DC or FAS R & S Division so that a decision can be made in line with the requirements of the Act.
 The request should also, wherever possible, nominate the date by which the choice will be made.
 The request is to be prepared by the R&C location Director and forwarded to the relevant Deputy Commissioner or FAS R & S Division to ensure all relevant details and circumstances of the case are noted and included.

 What constitutes Special Circumstances for the purposes of s236(4)?